Emergency Care in Irving

 When you know the signs and symptoms of heart attack and stroke, you are able to get the life-saving emergency care as soon as possible.
 If you find yourself experiencing these symptoms or think you might be having a heart attack or stroke, your first priority should be to call 911.
 Receiving fast emergency care gives you the best chance at survival and recovery.

-When should you take a baby or child with a fever or nausea, diarrhea, and vomiting to the emergency room?
-It is always a good idea to check for other symptoms and consult with your pediatrician as well as trust your instincts as a parent.
+If your child is experiencing a fever or nausea, diarrhea and vomiting, it is always a good idea to check for other symptoms and consult with your pediatrician as well as trust your instincts as a parent.
 Specially trained emergency pediatric staff at Las Colinas Medical Center can help determine severity, underlying causes, and treatment options for your child's symptoms.
-Watch the videos below and visit http://fastertx.com/ to learn more.